MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     generate-core-file [file] # the argument `file` specifies the file name where to put the core dump

-Run the MicroEJ Debugger proxy
+Run the VEE Debugger proxy
 ==============================

-Please contact :ref:`our support team <get_support>` to get the MicroeEJ Debugger proxy program.
+Please contact :ref:`our support team <get_support>` to get the VEE Debugger Proxy program.

 Open a shell terminal and run the following command